chef-boneyard/chef-dk/POLICYFILE_README.md

 ## Applying the Policy on a Node

-On the node you with to use the policy update the client.rb to include the following:
+On the node you wish to use the policy, update the client.rb to include the following:

 ```ruby